OSGConnect/connectbook/training/resources/frequently-asked-questions-faq-.md

 **What software packages are available?**

-In general, we support most software that fits the distributed high throughput computing model.
+In general, we support most software that fit the distributed high throughput computing model.
 Users are encouraged to download and install their own software.
 For some software, we support distributed software modules listed [here](https://support.opensciencegrid.org/support/solutions/articles/12000048518).
 Software can be added to the modules upon request.

 **How do I access a specific software application?**

 We have implemented modules within OSG Connect to manage the software that is available to users.
 Modules allow for easy access to a number of software and version options.
-Our [Accessing Software using Distributed Environment Modules](https://support.opensciencegrid.org/support/solutions/articles/12000048518-accessing-software-using-distributed-environment-modules) page provides more details on how to use modules in OSG Connect.
+Our [Accessing Software using Distributed Environment Modules](https://support.opensciencegrid.org/support/solutions/articles/12000048518) page provides more details on how to use modules in OSG Connect.

 **Are there any restrictions on installing commercial softwares?**